“S Durga”… About Goddesses in a Godless Universe | REVIEW

 Repeating the same mistakes with a gang of sadist sociopaths?
 Let me stop here.

-P.S.: Central Board of Film Certification ended up suggesting a change in the film’s title.
-‘Sexy Durga’ will make way to the theatres as ‘S Durga’.
+P.S.: Central Board of Film Certification ended up suggesting a change in the film’s title from ‘Sexy Durga’ to ‘S Durga’.
 The film was screened at 19th MAMI Mumbai Film Festival held from 12 to 18 October 2017.